Anecdotes and Stories

 A modern tale from

-two years ago (2001).
+a few years ago (2001).
 Three student girls were walking down a street in Sheffield when

 two of them started to lag behind the third.
 They started to giggle, as did